-Dameron Hospital has partnered with Stanford Health Care and the Stanford School of Medicine to bring a new level of cardiac and thoracic treatment to San Joaquin County by leveraging the brightest minds in medicine with state-of-the-art technology and advanced surgical techniques.
+Dameron Hospital has partnered with Stanford Health Care and the Stanford School of Medicine to bring a new level of cardiac and cardiothoracic treatment to residents in Stockton and San Joaquin County by leveraging the brightest minds in medicine with state-of-the-art technology and advanced surgical techniques.
 This innovative program offers:

 - Access to breakthrough clinical care and research programs.

-- Minimally invasive cardiac and thoracic surgeries, which result in less pain and shorter recovery times.
+- Minimally invasive cardiac and cardiothoracic surgeries, which result in less pain and shorter recovery times.

 - Fewer physical restrictions after surgery (e.g., patients can drive and lift objects during the recovery process).

 Cardiothoracic surgery pertains to all organs in the thorax, such as the heart, lung, esophagus and other chest organs.
 Common cardiothoracic procedures include: